Top 7 Reasons Why Americans Are Taking Supplements [INFOGRAPHIC]

 So - what can we do with this information?
 For starters, it has the potential to serve as an excellent jumping off point for entrepreneurs looking to figure out what kind of supplement they'd want to craft.

-Finding success in 2018 and beyond means analyzing trends, knowing your audience, and being ready to make growth-driven decision.
+Finding success now and beyond means analyzing trends, knowing your audience, and being ready to make growth-driven decision.

 Do surveys and statistics like these influence your decision making and business strategies?
 Share your thoughts with us in the comments below!